danja/environs/README.md

 eg. `Accept: text/html, application/xhtml+xml, application/xml;q=0.9, image/webp, */*;q=0.8`

-- HTTP GET, requesting an RDF media type with a description of any associated Agent Connectors
+- HTTP GET, requesting an RDF media type with a description of any associated Agent Connectors plus any other relevant metadata

-gent SHOULD be an id
+eg. `Accept: text/turtle`

+**TBD** _may_ HTTP POST at the index URL for data submission?

+Each **Agent Connector** URL should respond to -

+- HTTP GET, requesting a JSON-LD representing the current state of the identified connector

+**TBD** preferred format - which is best for lists..?
+Just use a binary?

+eg. `Accept: application/ld+json;profile=http://www.w3.org/ns/json-ld#expanded`

+- HTTP PUT, requesting the replacement of the current state of the identified connector with a new one

+// PUT returns a Created, OK or No Content

 ### Vocabularies